 - Do the people I spend time with have similar interests?

 - Are the people closest to me, encouraging the steps I am taking to improve my life?

-- Are they kind and grateful?
+- Is my time spent with people who are kind and?
 Are they whatever other attributes you value in people?